This post may contain affiliate links.

 It includes veggies and that much-loved rich, tangy seasoning of Peri Peri.
 It’s all cooked together for ultra convenience.
 Hardly any washing up and ready in about half an hour – I hope you love it!

-Why you’ll love this Chicken Peri Peri recipe
+Why you’ll love this Peri Peri chicken recipe

 ⭐️ Ready in about 30 mins